Lars Jan: Slow-Moving Luminaries (2017)

-The Institute of Memory (TIMe) (2015 — 2019)
+The Institute of Memory (TIMe) (2015–2019)

 TIMe is a play written and directed by Jan involving two actors and a transforming light sculpture which premiered in 2015 at REDCAT in Los Angeles.
 The work was also performed in Portland, New York City, Seattle, Boston, San Francisco, Swarthmore, and Krakow.

-While growing up in Massachusetts, Jan had little contact with his father, Henryk Ryniewicz, whom he described as “an enigmatic person and a misanthrope.”
-Ryniewicz passed away in 2009, with Jan learning about his death years later in 2012.
+While growing up in Massachusetts, Jan had little contact with his father, Henryk Ryniewicz, whom he described as "an enigmatic person and a misanthrope."
+Ryniewicz died in 2009, with Jan learning about his death years later in 2012.
 He became the subject matter of Jan's The Institute of Memory (TIMe)—his first autobiographical work, influenced in part by Polish director, Tadeusz Kantor.
 Living mainly as a hermit on the Harvard University campus, Ryniewicz was mostly a mystery figure in Jan's life, with interactions marked by Ryniewicz's paranoia.
 A trip to Poland and conversations with the locals there, as well as the discovery of the Institute of National Memory in Poland led Jan to ask questions about his father, his role as a Cold War operative, and his descent into dementia and schizophrenia.
-To further explore the concept of memory and “what remembering looks like and feels like in the world, in terms of the human body,” Jan worked with students in CalArts, conducting exercises using a laser scanning device called a lidar, which creates a 3-dimensional model of a space and the bodies within it.
-“We created these strange composites which looked like the ash-covered corpses from Mount Vesuvius in Pompeii.
-Like petrified bodies or ghosts,” says Jan.
-“They also reminded me of the shadows from the Hiroshima bombings — the light impression of a person, casting a shadow on a wall.”
+To further explore the concept of memory and "what remembering looks like and feels like in the world, in terms of the human body," Jan worked with students in CalArts, conducting exercises using a laser scanning device called a lidar, which creates a 3-dimensional model of a space and the bodies within it.
+"We created these strange composites which looked like the ash-covered corpses from Mount Vesuvius in Pompeii.
+Like petrified bodies or ghosts," says Jan.
+"They also reminded me of the shadows from the Hiroshima bombings—the light impression of a person, casting a shadow on a wall."
 This technology became an integral component of TIMe.
 Jan used the lidar to scan places where he spent time with his father, compiling the imagery into a video for the performance alongside CAT scans, MRIs, and x-rays that pieces together a narrative of his father's personality and condition.
-Upon learning more about his father through the work, Jan comments “For a long time, I thought his absence had left nearly no impression, because he wasn't there.
-I came to learn that voids in fact leave very large impressions.”
+Upon learning more about his father through the work, Jan comments "For a long time, I thought his absence had left nearly no impression, because he wasn't there.
+I came to learn that voids in fact leave very large impressions."